Art Nouveau and Art Déco mosaïc , tiles and ceramic works .

 Rigolettes.

 This beautiful blue mosaic storefront, from the 1930s, was once Charles Bohu's confectionery.
 It is located rue de la Marne in Nantes.
 The "rigolette"is a candy shell filled with a fruit pulp (pineapple, blackcurrant, lemon, raspberry and tangerine).
-This candy is named after Charles Bohu own cat, Rigolette, itself an homage to the famous Verdi's Rigoletto Verdi's opera.
+This candy is named after Charles Bohu own cat, Rigolette, itself an homage to the famous Verdi's opera: Rigoletto

 The "rigolettes" were so successful that, in 1930 Charles Bohu could contract the famous Isidore Odorico Italian mosaist to decorate the facade of his shop .